MarketplaceUX/mow/strategy/reqs.md

 ## <a name="websitedetail"></a>Website Detail Page
-* <b>Note</b>: Website Language may get killed.
-A lot of work/overhead for little consumer value.
+* <b>Note</b>: We'll collect website language as part of submission process.
+But won't display it until we work out some challenges.
 [Discussion here][11].
-* User can view details about a website, including Title, Description, the logo or icon, the website categories, and the website languages.
+* User can view details about a website, including Title, Description, the logo or icon, and the website categories.
 * User can view which "platforms" the website works on, e.g., mobile, tablet, desktop, and future things like watch or tv.
 * User can "open" a website, which launches the site in the user's browser.
 * User can click a website category to go to the relevant category page.